Tax Relief Solutions for Individuals and Businesses

 Tax Debt Forgiveness (Settlements)

-- Offer in Compromise Doubt as to Collectibility — If you cannot pay the tax bill out of your disposable income or the equity in your assets, the IRS will let you settle for less than you owe.
+The IRS and many state tax agencies will occasionally forgive taxes.
+This is called a settlement, and you must meet very specific criteria to qualify.
+Here are the main IRS tax forgiveness programs.- Offer in Compromise Doubt as to Collectibility — If you cannot pay the tax bill out of your disposable income or the equity in your assets, the IRS will let you settle for less than you owe.

 - Offer in Compromise Effective Tax Administration — The IRS may reduce your settlement or waive your tax bill completely if you can convince them that doing so is in the interest of effective tax administration.